Elio Mei: 2023: To Exist With You

-They self-released their debut LP on 23 June 2023 featuring the Addison Grace duet "Sleeping in the Kitchen" and launched their first headlining club dates.
+He self-released his debut LP on 23 June 2023 featuring the Addison Grace duet "Sleeping in the Kitchen" and launched his first headlining club dates.

 Late 2023: Promise You Won't Scream EP

-A six-track Halloween-season EP issued 27 October 2023.
+A six-track Halloween-season EP was issued on 27 October 2023.

 2024: The Bard era and Side Quest Tour

 Concept EP The Bard (6 September 2024) drew praise for its fantasy storytelling ("Call Me The Bard", "Never the Muse", "Side Quest Song").
 The 23-date Side Quest Tour featured immersive cosplay and theatrical staging, documented in a Santa Ana concert review.
-A Music Connection live review lauded their "gorgeous vocals" and "emotionally intelligent" material.
+A Music Connection live review lauded his "gorgeous vocals" and "emotionally intelligent" material.

 2025–present: A Thousand Songs About It All: Act 1

-They issued the stand-alone singles "Poppin Skittles" and "What's Going On?!" in January and May 2025 respectively, ahead of work on a second LP.
+He issued the stand-alone singles "Poppin Skittles" and "What's Going On?!" in January and May 2025 respectively, ahead of work on a second LP.
 On September 8, 2025, Mei performed "What's Going On?!" on Late Show Me Music, a segment of The Late Show With Stephen Colbert, created to shine a light on rising music acts.
 Mei was one of the openings acts for a few select dates on AJR's Somewhere in the Sky U.S. tour (July–October 2025).
-Their album A Thousand Songs About It All: Act 1 was released on September 12, 2025.
+His album A Thousand Songs About It All: Act 1 was released on September 12, 2025 which includes a version of "What's Going On?!".

 Personal life

-Mei uses they/he pronouns, and is not cis.
+Mei uses he/they pronouns.
+On his gender identity, Mei stated that he is "not sure if I identify more with being gender queer or trans masc, but I’m somewhere in that realm".

 Musical style and influences

 Critics describe Mei's music as "delicately crafted indie-pop" that blends acoustic instrumentation with bedroom-pop production.
-Their lyrics draw on classic fantasy tropes while maintaining introspective themes of yearning and self-discovery.
-Live reviews compare their clear soprano to a young Linda Ronstadt and praise their minimalist duo stage setup.
+His lyrics draw on classic fantasy tropes while maintaining introspective themes of yearning and self-discovery.
+Live reviews compare his clear soprano to a young Linda Ronstadt and praise his minimalist duo stage setup.